babakbarazandeh/KNN_PCA_MNIST/README.md

 PATH: Location of the data set

-This will select the N_testing+N_training from data set and use the first N_testing for testing purpose and the other N_training for training purpose.
+This will select N_testing+N_training from data set and use the first N_testing for testing purpose and the other N_training for training purpose.
 Output is a text file showing the estimated label and its ground truth in each line.